Etidronic acid: Chemical

-HEDP is a versatile phosphonate compound known for its corrosion inhibition, chelating, and stabilizing properties, making it valuable across a range of industrial and consumer applications.
+Also known as 1-hydroxyethylidene-1,1-diphosphoic acid (HEDP), it is a versatile phosphonate compound known for its corrosion inhibition, chelating, and stabilizing properties, making it valuable across a range of industrial and consumer applications.

 In industrial contexts, HEDP acts as a retardant of cement hydration in concrete, extending the dormant period before hardening begins.
 It is also used as a scale and corrosion inhibitor in circulating cooling water systems, oil fields, and low-pressure boilers, serving industries such as electric power, chemical manufacturing, metallurgy, and fertilizer production.

 Beyond these applications, HEDP is utilized in the dyeing industry as a peroxide stabilizer and dye-fixing agent, and in non-cyanide electroplating where it functions as a chelating agent.
 In the light woven industry, it serves as a detergent for cleaning metal and non-metal surfaces and is often combined with polycarboxylic acids (superplasticizers) as a reducing agent.
 Typical dosages range from 1–10 mg/L for scale inhibition, 10–50 mg/L for corrosion inhibition, and 1000–2000 mg/L for detergent use.

 As a chelating agent, HEDP binds to calcium, iron, and other metal ions, helping to reduce their potential environmental impact, particularly through greywater discharge into groundwater.
 Its phosphonate structure also imparts corrosion resistance to unalloyed steel, and it retards rancidification and oxidation of fatty acids.

 In detergents and cleaning agents, HEDP and its salts help mitigate the adverse effects of hard water and stabilize peroxides during bleaching by inhibiting degradation caused by transition metals.
 Within the cosmetics industry, HEDP is used as a radical formation suppressant, emulsion stabilizer, and viscosity control agent.
 Although approved for use in cosmetic products, it is recommended that products containing HEDP, particularly soaps, be thoroughly rinsed from the skin after use.

 HEDP also finds application in swimming pool maintenance, where it functions as a stain inhibitor by preventing metal ions from precipitating and staining pool surfaces.